nandosousafr/blog.nandosousa.com/_posts/2016-06-09-yet_another_introduction_to_concurrency_part_i.md

 end
 {% endhighlight %}

-Take a look at line 18 up to 20, here's a `collect` block that is firing a future for each item in `USERS` array, in other words, they are __processes being executed independently__.
-Now, look at line 21, here all the triggered futures values are being collected, making the __composition of independently executing processes__.
+Take a look at lines 18..20, here's a `collect` block that is firing a future for each item in `USERS` array, in other words, they are __processes being executed independently__.
+Now, look at line 21, here, all the triggered futures values are being collected, making the __composition of independently executing processes__.